pkimber/old-docs-migrated-to-gitlab/source/ssl.rst

 .. note:: Instructions for http://www.ssls.com/ are similar.
 See the section
           below.

-Using https://www.startssl.com/, enter the *Validations Wizard* and choose *Domain Name Validation*, enter the *Domain Name*, select a *Verification Email* and then enter the verification code sent to the selected email address.

 Generate your certificate request and private key::

   openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr